Challenges of intimacy when ordered to ‘stay away’

 People are discovering new avenues of fulfillment, such as sexting, sending nudes, explicit video chats, and of course, masturbation.

 Folks are even using app-controlled sex toys that, combined with a video chat, enable partners to control them remotely as a way of being together, albeit digitally.

-It’s all fascinating, but experts say these innovations can't replicate the real thing, and ultimately, self-care through self-pleasure is a temporary fix.
+It’s all fascinating, but it’ll never truly replicate the real thing.
+Ultimately, self-care through self-pleasure is a temporary fix.